Starting as a freelancer: 7 important steps

 As a freelancer, you are responsible for your own risks.
 Which means taking out relevant insurances.
 But also building up your pension.
-We have listed the most important risks for you:
+We have listed the most important insurances for you:

 Or look here for an overview of important insurances.

 As soon as you register your business, anyone can look you up in the Business Register.
 You run entrepreneurial risks, but have you also considered how to work securely?
 Protect yourself against fraud, cybercrime, and other types of crime.
 Find out more in our Secure business section.

 5. Choose your legal form

 Self-employed professionals must register with KVK.
 There you must indicate with which legal you will start your business.
 Most freelancers start with an eenmanszaak (sole proprietorship).
 And in some cases they start with a bv (private limited company).
 In addition to tax consequences, your choice of legal structure also has consequences for your liability.
 Find out which legal structure suits you with the Tool for choosing a on Business.gov.nl.